aaronNGi/jj/README.md

 Reading input via a named pipe makes it possible to script the input side of the front-end.
 For instance, want to use your editor to write and send IRC messages?
 No problem, you can do that!

 Common tasks, e.g. auto-joining channels after connecting to an IRC server, are not handled by `jjc(1)` itself, but instead are delegated to external programs (usually shell scripts).
 That gives the user a lot of freedom and power in terms of scriptability.
 To stay with the channel auto-join example: After successfully connecting, `jjc(1)` runs `irc_on_connect` if it's in `PATH`.
 That program can of course be written in your favorite languange.
 It could check the current host and, depending on server, join different channels, auth with services etc. The `irc_on_highlight` script could be used to send desktop/push notifications.
-Or the `irc_on_join` script could be used to automatically open new windows in `tmux(1)` whenever a channel is joined.
+The `irc_on_join` script could be used to automatically open new windows in `tmux(1)`, whenever a channel is joined.
 See [Hooks](#hooks) for more details.

 ### Dependencies